AguaClara/Textbook/Acid_Neutralizing_Capacity/Acid_Neutralizing_Capacity.rst

 where the slope is :math:`\frac{\gamma \cdot {N} _{t} }{V_{s} }`.

-\textit{(This analysis assumes that the activity correction factor doesn't change appreciably during the titration).}
+This analysis assumes that the activity correction factor doesn't change appreciably during the titration).

 There are many other Gran functions that can be derived.
 For example, one can be derived for Acidity or the concentration of a single weak or strong acid or base.